johnsonjh/tpzasm/README.md

   relocatable object output) for all our TDL‑style test inputs.
 This release completely overhauls the listing format and adds some completely new modes, activated by the `.EPOP` and `.ZOP` pseudo‑ops, allowing the use of **MACRO‑80‑style pseudo‑ops** and **Zilog mnemonics**.
+Unfortunately, it also exhibits several behaviors that are

-  It also exhibits several behaviors that are clearly bugs, such as sometimes omitting the symbol table from listings when certain macros are defined.
+  [clearly bugs](docs/re/pasm2-bugs.md), such as sometimes omitting the symbol table from listings when certain macros are defined.

-  **Emulation of this assembler is currently a work‑in‑progress.**  Its improved listing style (but without the bugs) may be supported in a future release.
+  **Emulation of this assembler is currently a work‑in‑progress.**

 * An optional *extended error checking* mode may be added in a future release, enabling new features such as classifying errors or warnings by severity,